MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-data.md

 ---
-title: How to Enter Data in Business Central| Microsoft Docs
+title: How to Enter Data in Business Central
-description: Learn about general features that help you enter data in fields.
+description: There are many general features that help you enter data easier, faster, and more precise.
+The basic principles and advanced features are described here.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual